projectcapsule/capsule/docs/content/general/proxy.md

 * `/apis/metrics.k8s.io/{v1beta1}/nodes{/name}`
 * `/apis/networking.k8s.io/{v1,v1beta1}/ingressclasses{/name}`
 * `/apis/storage.k8s.io/v1/storageclasses{/name}`
+* `/apis/node.k8s.io/v1/runtimeclasses{/name}`
+* `/api/v1/persistentvolumes{/name}`

-All other requests are proxied transparently to the APIs server, so no side effects are expected.
+All other requests are proxy-passed transparently to the API server, so no side effects are expected.
 We're planning to add new APIs in the future, so [PRs are welcome](https://github.com/clastix/capsule-proxy)!

 ## Installation

 Capsule Proxy is an optional add-on of the main Capsule Operator, so make sure you have a working instance of Capsule before attempting to install it.
-Use the `capsule-proxy` only if you want Tenant Owners to list their own Cluster-Scope resources.
+Use the `capsule-proxy` only if you want Tenant Owners to list their Cluster-Scope resources.

 The `capsule-proxy` can be deployed in standalone mode, e.g. running as a pod bridging any Kubernetes client to the APIs server.
 Optionally, it can be deployed as a sidecar container in the backend of a dashboard.